MobMonRob/JViconDataStream/README.md

 libViconDataStreamSDK_CPP.so

+The wrapper code is created by SWIG.
 This is an experimental version only.